raulG91/mi_coleccion/README.md

 # Roadmap

-- Add statitics about your games
 - Allow to update multiple images for each game
+- Add extra information about a game, for example if you have play it.